pkamath2/pkamath2-website-new/README.md

 hugo serve <-- To run the local server
 hugo <-- Build for distribution
-hugo deploy <-- Push to S3.
+hugo deploy --maxDeletes 0 <-- Push to S3.
+MaxDeletes is important.
+Risk of a wipeout if not.
+(See Double Gah!)
 Checkout https://purnimakamath.com

 ## Dear lord, why aren't my changes visible??